ReconfigureIO/UX/docs/source/style_guide.rst

       }
     }

-Here's the dataflow graph for this example:
+Here's the dataflow graph for the code above so you can see the pipelining:

 .. image:: images/pipeline_example.png
     :width: 70%